Embracing the message over the medium – My best tunes of 2011

 While Bon Iver’s record was essential, as were about 20 others, this was an Artist Catalogue year, and 2011 belonged to James Blake.

-I’ll be back sometime in April, hopefully not in a snow-covered climate (see Prince’s Parade for details).
+I’ll be back sometime in April, hopefully not in a snow-covered climate (see Prince’s Parade album for details).
 In the words of noted music-critic/ author Ronald Thomas Clontle, “Keep rocking!”